 If you think about 1970s-style wallpapers, you might well be thinking of something like this.
 Hardly surprising as the Trippy design has been the ‘go-to’ pattern for some years now.
 In fact, I reckon it’s probably one of Graham and Brown’s biggest sellers.
 Plenty of colours to choose from, each with that same ‘shimmering’ pattern and guaranteed to turn even the most traditional of rooms into a hip ’70s throwback hangout.

-£20 per roll is the price, which makes it a reasonably affordable option too.
+£20 per roll is the official price, which makes it a reasonably affordable option too.

 2. 1970s Lavaliers wallpaper by Little Green Paint Co.